Joanna Jędrzejczyk: Strawweight Champion

 Jędrzejczyk faced Carla Esparza for the UFC Strawweight Championship on March 14, 2015, at UFC 185.
 Jędrzejczyk won the one-sided bout via TKO in the second round, becoming the first UFC title-holder from Poland and first female European UFC champion.
 Subsequently, Jędrzejczyk won a Performance of the Night bonus.

 Jędrzejczyk's first title defense was against Jessica Penne on June 20, 2015, at UFC Fight Night: Jędrzejczyk vs. Penne in Berlin, Germany.
 She successfully defended the title against Penne, defeating her in the third round via TKO following a flurry of punches and a knee against the cage.
 Both participants were awarded Fight of the Night honors.
 Jędrzejczyk later underwent surgery to repair a fractured thumb incurred during the fight.

 In her second title defense, Jędrzejczyk faced Valérie Létourneau on November 15, 2015, in the co-main event at UFC 193.
 She won the fight by unanimous decision to retain her title.
 The 220 significant strikes landed by Jędrzejczyk were the most ever in a championship fight.
-70 leg kicks were landed by Jędrzejczyk, the most in UFC history.
+70 leg kicks were landed by Jędrzejczyk, the most in UFC history at the time.
 The previous record was 68, set by Carlos Condit against Nick Diaz at UFC 143.

 In early 2016, the UFC announced that Jędrzejczyk would be one of the coaches, opposite former opponent Cláudia Gadelha on The Ultimate Fighter 23.
 A rematch between the two took place on July 8, 2016, at The Ultimate Fighter 23 Finale in the MGM Grand Garden Arena in Las Vegas, Nevada.
 She won the fight via unanimous decision.
 Both participants were awarded Fight of the Night for their performance.

 Jędrzejczyk successfully defended her title for the 4th consecutive time by defeating fellow Pole Karolina Kowalkiewicz by unanimous decision on November 12, 2016, at UFC 205 in Madison Square Garden, the first event the promotion had held in the historic arena.

 Jędrzejczyk faced Jéssica Andrade on May 13, 2017, at UFC 211.
 She won the fight via unanimous decision, and successfully defended her title for the fifth consecutive time.
 Jędrzejczyk landed the most significant strikes in UFC championship history (225), had the highest significant strike differential in UFC championship history (142), and broke her previous record for most leg kicks thrown in a single fight (75).

 For her sixth title defense, Jędrzejczyk faced Rose Namajunas at UFC 217 at Madison Square Garden in New York on November 4, 2017.
-She lost the bout via KO (punches) in the first round, marking her first professional loss in mixed martial arts competition.
+In a huge upset, she lost the bout via KO (punches) in the first round, marking her first professional loss in mixed martial arts competition.